csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 > — [2.5.8 Blocking attributes](https://html.spec.whatwg.org/multipage/urls-and-fetching.html#blocking-attributes)

 Currently, there is only one token specified: `render`.
-The spec is extensible so that other values could be added as the need arises—[potential scenarios that have been discussed](https://gist.github.com/xiaochengh/fae2b549b3d37454beeb9028a829f4bd#other-operations-to-blockunblock-on) include `parse`, `load`, and even a negation to encourage the opposite, such as
+The spec is extensible so that other values could be added as the need arises — [potential scenarios that have been discussed](https://gist.github.com/xiaochengh/fae2b549b3d37454beeb9028a829f4bd#other-operations-to-blockunblock-on) include `parse`, `load`, and even a negation to encourage the opposite, such as